hishamthajudheen/django-crm/README.md

    ```

 ## Usage
-- 🔑 Log in with admin credentials (`/admin` for Django admin panel)
+- 🔑 Log in with user credentials
-- 👥 Add and manage customers, leads, and sales pipelines
+- 👥 Add and manage customers.
-- 📅 Track tasks and activities
-- 📊 View analytics on the dashboard

 ## Contributing
 💡 Feel free to **fork** this repository, create a new **branch**, and submit a **pull request** with improvements!